Copyright Registration

 Filing a Copyright Infringement Lawsuit

-The first important right a copyright owner gains through copyright registration is the ability to file a lawsuit for copyright infringement.
-That’s right, a copyright infringement lawsuit cannot even be filed before the copyright owner has at least applied to the Copyright Office for their registration.
+Without a registration from the U.S. Copyright Office, you cannot sue for copyright infringement.
+Yes, you read that correctly.
+You must have a federal copyright registration in order to file a lawsuit for copyright infringement.
 Many copyright owners are not aware of this fact.
-And if they discover that their work is being infringed, they will be unpleasantly surprised to find out that they are without legal recourse unless they file a copyright application.
-Although they can eventually file a lawsuit after filing with the Copyright Office, they forego some other very significant rights by not doing so in advance.
+If they discover that their work is being infringed, they will be unpleasantly surprised to find out that they are without legal recourse unless they file a copyright application.
+Although registration allows you to eventually file a lawsuit, not having the registration up front puts you at a significant disadvantage.

 Access to Statutory Damages

 A copyright owner cannot recover what are called “statutory damages” unless they have a copyright registration before the infringement occurs, in most cases.
 Statutory damages are significant, and can range from $750 to $30,000 per infringed work.
 If the copyright owner can show that the infringement was done willfully, then the court can award up to $150,000 per infringed work.
-A court can also award court costs to a plaintiff with a copyright registration, which even includes reasonable attorney’s fees.
+A court can also award court costs to a plaintiff with a copyright registration, which can include attorney’s fees.

 In addition to these rights, the copyright registration also serves to establish a public record of the copyright owner’s claim to their work.
 And it can be used in many cases as prima facie evidence that the copyright claim is valid.
 Obtaining a copyright registration helps to show that you are the copyright owner, should that fact ever come into question.
-You want to easily show that the work is your own.
-And you want to be able to stop those that copy or claim your work as their own.
-So investing in a copyright registration certainly makes a lot of sense.
+You want the ability to easily show that the work is your own.
+You also want to be able to stop those that copy or claim your work as their own.
+Since that is the case, investing in a copyright registration certainly makes a lot of sense.

 Do You Need a Copyright Registration To Protect Yourself From Copyright Infringement?